Mortal/bbfetch/README.md

 With no arguments, `grading` will refetch the list of students that have assignments that need to be graded.

-If you have deleted student attempts in BlackBoard, you need to run `grading -a` to refresh the list of old attempts.
+If you have deleted student attempts in Blackboard, you need to run `grading -a` to refresh the list of old attempts.
 This is not refreshed automatically since it takes longer than simply getting the list of assignments needing grading.